-Indicators of Excellence in Service may include, but are not limited to: leadership roles in service to the institution, such as chairing major college/university standing or ad hoc committees, being an officer of the Faculty Senate or Council of Principal Investigators, and serving in a college/university administrative leadership role; leadership roles in service to the profession, such as being an officer in a national or international professional organization, serving as program chair at a national or international conference, and serving as editor or member of editorial board of a major journal in the discipline; significant service to society, such as serving on a major governmental commission, task force, committee, or board, and providing exceptional professional services to the local community and public at large; significant professional development activities that lead to enhanced service effectiveness.
+Indicators of Excellence in Service may include, but are not limited to

+- Leadership roles in service to the institution.
+Examples include: - Major college/university standing or ad hoc committees - o Being an officer of the Faculty Senate or Council of Principal Investigator - Serving in a college/university administrative leadership role - Serving as a director of department or university programs - Leadership roles in service to the profession, such as: - o Being an officer in a national or international professional organization - o Serving as program chair at a national or international conference - Serving as editor or member of editorial board of a major journal in the discipline - Significant service to society, such as serving on a major governmental commission, task force, committee, or board, and providing exceptional professional services to the local community and public at large. - Significant professional development activities that lead to enhanced service effectiveness.